mj-will/nessai/docs/index.rst

 Nessai
 ======

-Nessai (/ˈnɛsi/): Nested Sampling with Aritificial Intelligence
+``nessai`` (/ˈnɛsi/): Nested Sampling with Aritificial Intelligence

-Nessai is a nested sampling algorithm for Bayesian Inference that incorporates normalisings flows.
+``nessai`` is a nested sampling algorithm for Bayesian Inference that incorporates normalisings flows.
 It is designed for applications where the Bayesian likelihood is computationally expensive.

 The code is available at: https://github.com/mj-will/nessai.